 - The grounds on which the request is submitted;

 - The desired outcome from the point of view of the candidate.
 The desired outcome must be permissible within the current regulations.

 It shall be the responsibility of the Executive Dean (or nominee)/Chair of the appropriate Examination Board to investigate and confirm the accuracy of the published mark(s).

 The following outcomes are available:

-(ii) If an error is detected, the Faculty/School contacts Academic Services recommending a course of action which could include:
+ii.
+If an error is detected, the Faculty/School contacts Education Services recommending a course of action which could include: